aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 - `/get-products.php` to list all products available on homepage
 - `/create-session.php` to create a session with Stripe that includes purchase details when checking out

-so our backend wil need to handle these 2 requests

 Finally there are 2 more static web files:

 - Success Page: to confirm purchase was successful